romelllo/fxc-intelligence-test-task/README.md

 # Python app building

+This repository contains a `docker-compose` which starts up postgres, keydb (Redis), rabbitmq and an example producer app which populates these services with some data.

-Write an application in Python, which interacts with postgres, keydb (Redis) and rabbitmq.
+Your task is to create a separate repo and write an application in Python, which interacts with these services.

+## Running this application stack

+Install `docker-compose` and run with `docker-compose up --build`

 ## External services description

+Credentials for postgres and rabbitmq: `user:password`.
+Keydb is configured with protected mode disabled, so no credentials needed there.

 1. In postgres there are following tables:
 ```